Form Element Types

 Switch

-Allow the user to toggle elements on and off to verify the information.Switch element.
+Allow the user to toggle elements on and off to verify the information.Settings for a switch element including options for default, required, and conditional display.

 • Label: This is what will be displayed to the form users